 Sort "Tascaria"- color velvety red, with visually distinct stamens.

 Sort "Vogelpark walsrode"- light pink color.

 Sort "Westerland» - the color is orange-apricot, apricot.

 See how beautiful are the varieties of spray roses of different colors in these photos:

 How to cut once flowering shrub roses for the winter

 There is no particular border between climbing and shrub roses, in particular, the difference between the intensively growing varieties of these groups may be fuzzy.
 Variety varieties can not be enclosed in a strict framework; All classification rules serve solely as an aid to simplify the care of plants.
 All rules are simplifications into which all natural diversity cannot be squeezed.

-The plants in question offer an almost unlimited number of growth forms, sizes and shapes of flowers, and color buds.
-First of all, when pruning bush Roses It is important to take into account the differences between once and repeatedly flowering varieties.
-If this is neglected, improper pruning can significantly change flowering properties.
+The plants in question offer an almost unlimited number of growth forms, sizes and shapes of flowers, openings of color.
+First of all, when pruning bush roses, it is important to take into account the differences between once and repeatedly flowering varieties.
+If neglected, incorrect pruning can significantly alter blooming properties.